TeamHamDev/TeamHamDev.github.io/_docs/component-reference.md

       <td><code>UVoxelObstacleProfile*</code></td>
       <td>
         <details>
-          <summary>Defines which actors are static obstacles.</summary>
+          <summary>Defines which actors are treated as static obstacles.</summary>
-          Defines which actors and components should be considered static obstacles during the octree baking process.
+          This profile allows you to filter objects by their Collision Channel or Object Tags, giving you precise control over what is included in the baked navigation data.
+The profile can be configured to 'Match Any' (baking objects that meet any of the specified criteria) or 'Match And' (baking only objects that meet all specified criteria).
+If no profile is assigned, the system defaults to treating all objects with the <code>WorldStatic</code> collision object type as obstacles.
         </details>
       </td>
     </tr>